This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Pop them in the freezer for a day or two.
 Then remove and use a spatula to loosen them from the cookie sheet.
 Transfer berries into a airtight container and return to the freezer.

-As you need berries, just shake out what you need and return the bag to the freezer.
+As you need them, just shake out what you need and return the container or freezer bag to the freezer.
 Be sure to remove all the air out of the bag before returning to the freezer.

 Haskap Berry Recipes